 The second full season will offer more pick-up sites – including the Tukwila International Boulevard Station – with service to more trailheads, including Little Si near North Bend and the Sky Country Trailhead in Cougar Mountain Regional Wildland Park.
-Hikers will again be able to take Trailhead Direct to some of King County’s most popular trails, including Mount Si and Mailbox Peak.
+Hikers will be able to board any of the four Trailhead Direct routes to get to any of the trails in the network, including Mount Si and Mailbox Peak.

 Passengers boarded Trailhead Direct for more than 10,000 hikes last season when the service expanded thanks to additional funding from the City of Seattle.

 “We’re bringing back Trailhead Direct with more routes to more trails in more communities,” said King County Executive Dow Constantine.
 “Our popular transit-to-trails service has succeeded in many different ways.
 We have made our spectacular mountain forests accessible to more people, reduced dangerous overcrowding at popular trailheads, and made it easy to hike without having to drive or park.”

 “Transit can be a pathway to opportunities like school, training, jobs, and health care – and to our incredible outdoors.
 For thousands of our neighbors and visitors to our region, Trailhead Direct has created more equitable access to our mountains,” said Seattle Mayor Jenny A. Durkan.
 “We are grateful to Seattle voters for choosing to invest in transit.
 This innovative public-private partnership is creating new opportunities for all who call Seattle home to get outside and explore one of the most beautiful places in the world."